 The position on how consultants should report share awards to HMRC is not free from doubt.
 There is no specific legislative guidance.

 Employers have to report the award of shares to employees by the 6th of July each year following the award.
 Reporting is done via the PAYE reporting portal.
 HMRC provide no guidance on whether reports should be made for consultants.
 Best practice is to report employee incentives comprised of share award to consultants and employees.
 The employer is required to report the taxable value of shares awarded.
 If the employer’s report does not match up with the taxable value reported by employees, this increases the chances of an enquiry or review by HMRC.

 We discussed other choices available to the Company.

 For employees we recommended EMI options.

 Consultants are not eligible for EMI options.
-The ideas for consultants are more limited.
+Therefore, the options for consultants are more limited.
 We considered unapproved options which are relatively easy to implement but which do not carry any particular tax advantages.
-In our client’s case there were only two consultants receiving shares and the decision was taken to award them with unapproved options.
+In our client’s case there were only two consultants receiving shares.
+They then took the decision to award them with unapproved options.

 We found Gannons methodical, clear and commercial.
 They tailored the advice to our needs and provided us options to consider.